How Music Producers Make Money: My Experience & What Works

 6. Educational Content

-Offering courses, tutorials, and mentorship can become a rewarding income stream.
+Offering courses, tutorials, and mentoring can become a really fulfilling stream…

 7. Ghost Production

-This has been one of my main income sources over the past decade.
-I see ghost production similar to the traditional studio producer’s role—guiding the vision of a track without necessarily having to be the face or name attached.
+This has been a good income source over the past decade.
+I see ghost production similar to the traditional studio producer’s role - guiding the vision of a track.

 Tip: Maintain professionalism and discretion.
 Trust leads to repeat clients.